MagicJinn/Quantum-Things/README.md

 - Fixed torches and other attachable blocks being able to be placed on the side of the Rain Shield.
 - Fixed Rain Shield duplication.
 - Fixed a crash when Biome Stone tried to access a biome that was not registered with BiomeDictionary.

+### Reporting Issues

+If you encounter any issues, please report them to the [issue tracker](https://github.com/MagicJinn/Quantum-Things/issues).
+Do **not** report issues to the original Random Things repository.
+Lumien231 is no longer actively developing Random Things, and new issues on the original repository are unlikely to be addressed.